wp-img-auto-sizes-contain =>

 Shiv Khori

-Situated in the lap of nature, the Shiv Khori shrine is dedicated to Lord Shiva and is located 54 km from Katra.
-It is one of the many prominent cave shrines of the region which is 200 m long, 1 m high, and 3 m high.
+Shiv Khori shrine Situated in the lap of nature, the Shiv Khori shrine is dedicated to Lord Shiva and is located 54 km from Katra.
+It is one of the many prominent cave shrines in the region.
+The cave is 200 meters long, 1 meter wide, and 3 meters high.
 This cave houses a natural Shivalinga.

 Patnitop